 Subscribe to our email list and download “What Was the Reformation and Why Did It Happen?”.

-O n the 500th anniversary of the Protestant Reformation, our thoughts here at the Coming Home Network move in a number of directions.
+L ooking back on now over 500 years since the Protestant Reformation, our thoughts here at the Coming Home Network move in a number of directions.

 On the one hand, the Catechism of the Catholic Church reminds us that in the separation that took place in the 16th century between Catholics and Protestants, “men on both sides were to blame” and that we Catholics do not “charge with the sin of the separation those who at present are born into [Protestant] communities and in them are brought up in the faith of Christ.”
 Rather, we “accept them with respect and affection as brothers” (817-818).